ian-nai/rust_readability/README.md

 A package to assess the complexity of texts using a variety of readability formulas, written in Rust.
 The package includes implementations of the Lix, Rix, Flesch, Flesch-Kincaid, Coleman-Liau, and Automated Readability Index methods.

 ## How to Use
 The package includes functions for the Lix, Rix, Flesch, Flesch-Kincaid, Coleman-Liau, and Automated Readability Index methods.
+Each function prints and returns its corresponding readability index.
 Call each method on a file or string like so:

 ```
 use rust_readability::lix;